kbmcconnell/PersonalPrivacyGuide/README.md

 With this in mind:

-- leave your phone and smartwatch at home when attending protests
+- leave your phone and smartwatch at home when attending protests or other politcal activities
 - consider manually disabling face ID / fingerprint when you’re outside of the home
 - if you are stopped by police, and it’s safe to do so, turn off your phone
   - turning off your phone may prevent police from breaking into it with [Cellebrite](https://discuss.privacyguides.net/t/claims-made-by-forensics-companies-their-capabilities-and-how-grapheneos-fares/18445)
 - for the safety of Black folks and other POC, you need your phone available to record police interactions
-  - you may want to disable face ID / fingerprint instead
+  - disable face ID / fingerprint instead
-- on iOS, quickly [disable face ID](https://www.phonearena.com/news/How-to-force-iPhone-to-require-passcode-quickly-temporarily-disable-Face-ID_id121758) by triggering the “power off” screen, then canceling
+- on iOS, quickly [disable biometrics](https://www.phonearena.com/news/How-to-force-iPhone-to-require-passcode-quickly-temporarily-disable-Face-ID_id121758) by triggering the “power off” screen, then canceling
   - this will also work if you rapidly hit the power button 5 times
 - on Android, you can [enable lockdown mode from the lock screen](https://www.androidcentral.com/apps-software/how-to-disable-biometrics-on-your-android-phone-from-the-lock-screen)